adaptris/interlok-docs-legacy/pages/advanced/advanced-failover.md

 - failover.slave.position  -- Should you wish to preconfigure which slave will start in which position, defaults to 0.
 - failover.ping.interval.seconds -- How often (seconds) will each instance attempt to communicate with each other, defaults to 3 seconds.
 - failover.instance.timeout.seconds -- The amount of time in seconds when non-communication from an instance is deemed as no longer available, defaults to 20 seconds.

+If you choose to run failover in Direct TCP mode, then you must specify three additional settings, two of which can be specified as java system properties and a further three optional settings;

+The required settings are the chosen local port and the host:port (semi colon separated list) of failover peers and finally the mode setting;
+- failover.socket.mode
+- failover.tcp.port
+- failover.tcp.peers

+If you do not specify the "failover.socket.mode" then it is assumed to run in Multicast mode.
+Otherwise you must specify this property in the bootstrap.properties with value "tcp" to run in Direct TCP mode.

+The "failover.tcp.port" may be set to any port that this local machine can listen for TCP packets being sent from the other failover cluster instances.

+The "failover.tcp.peers" will contain a semi-colon separated list of hosts and ports for each of the other instances in the failover cluster.
+See below for an example.

+Both "failover.tcp.port" and "failover.tcp.peers" may either be set in the bootstrap.proprties or as java system proprties.

+#### Example bootstrap.properties ####

+Assumes the local instance can listen for TCP failover events on port 4444 and that there are two further instances in the failover cluster who happen to be running on the same machine (localhost) and are listening on ports 4445 and 4446 respectively.

+failover.tcp.port=4444
+failover.tcp.peers=localhost:4445;localhost:4446

+#### Example Java system properties ####

+Assumes the local instance can listen for TCP failover events on port 4444 and that there are two further instances in the failover cluster who happen to be running on the same machine (localhost) and are listening on ports 4445 and 4446 respectively.

+-Dfailover.tcp.port=4444 -Dfailover.tcp.peers=localhost:4445;localhost:4446

 ## Manual Failover ##